v-pbartley/openhack-mc4h/docs/Challenge-1.md

 FHIR-Proxy is an Open Source Software project designed to be a secure FHIR Gateway and Proxy.
 FHIR-Proxy is an Azure Function based solution that:
 - Acts as an intelligent and secure gateway to FHIR Servers
 - Allows multi-tenant access and purpose driven security policies specialized access to a common FHIR Server
-- Provides a consolidated approach to PRE and POST processing of FHIR Server Calls to support various access and result filtering or actions.
+- Provides a consolidated approach to PRE and POST processing of FHIR Server Calls
-- Is integrated with Azure Active Directory for authentication and to provide Role based access control.
+- Is integrated with Azure Active Directory for authentication and to provide Role based access control
-- Acts as a FHIR specific reverse proxy rewriting responses and brokering requests to FHIR Servers
+- Acts as a FHIR specific reverse-proxy rewriting responses and brokering requests to FHIR Servers

 Deploy FHIR-Proxy
 [Challenge 1](https://github.com/microsoft/openhack-mc4h/blob/main/Challenge-1/#fhir-proxy-deploying-fhir-proxy-via-cli)